nightBaker/fleans/README.md

 ## Bpmn elements
 For now, next elements are implemented

-### BPMN event types

-Here's a Markdown table of BPMN notations with an additional column for "Implemented":

 | Notation             | Description                                                                 | Implemented |
 |----------------------|-----------------------------------------------------------------------------|-------------|
 | **Flow Objects**     |                                                                             |             |